62656c6c/rin/README.md

-# 🌊 Tidals
+# 💤 Rin

 Simple markdown pastebin using [`pastemd`](https://github.com/hkauso/pastemd).

-Tidals is a fork of [sealable](https://github.com/hkauso/sealable), an example markdown pastebin built with pastemd.
+Rin is a fork of [sealable](https://github.com/hkauso/sealable), an example markdown pastebin built with pastemd.

 ## Configuration